NikolasEnt/Advanced-Lane-Lines/README.md

 ym_in_px = 3.048 / 24 # Dashed line length (10 ft in m) is ~24 px on image
 ```

 The radius of curvature is given in meters assuming the curve of the road follows a circle.
 Radius of lanes curvature was calculated out of polinomial lane lines approximation by the `r_curv` function by a formula from a [website](http://www.intmath.com/applications-differentiation/8-radius-curvature.php), which was recomended in the course notes, in the closest to the vehicle point.
 If the calculated radius is bigger than `MAX_RADIUS = 10000` then the `MAX_RADIUS` value is returned (and inprinted onto video frame as *Inf*) because such a big radiuses of curvature are very unaccurate and can be considered as a straight line.
 The computed radiuses for left and right lines were averaged before inprinting onto video frame.
-Offset from the lane center was estimated as lane ofset in pixels, converted to meters by the `lane_offset` function.
+Offset from the lane center was estimated as lane offset in pixels, converted to meters by the `lane_offset` function.
 It was assumed that the camera is mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the desired offset.

 ### Equidistant